 In the second scenario, instead of deleting all incoming emails immediately as in the example above, I’ll configure a retention policy that will remove any emails from the inbox of your no-reply mailbox after a specified time period that can be as short as 1 day.
 If you prefer, you can set up a longer email retention period so you (or another employee) will have the opportunity to look through the incoming mail.
 Additionally, let’s set up an automatic reply that will notify any potential sender that this mailbox is not monitored regularly.

-Begin by opening the Microsoft 365 compliance center.
+Begin by opening the Microsoft Purview compliance portal.
 Go to Policies > Retention and click New retention policy.

 Use the search field or the mailbox list to find and select your no-reply mailbox.
 Confirm by clicking Done.